 Slice each squash in half and clean out the seeds.
 DO NOT PEEL THE SQUASH!

-Set the squash aside and don’t let the photos of my cubed up squash throw you off!
+Set the squash aside and don’t let the photos of my cubed squash throw you off!
 That’s what we are calling “Norine’s stupid cooking prep!”
 (You get only the VERY best cooking tips here at my Nest!
 Another proud Julia moment in the kitchen!)

-Honestly trying to peel and cube up uncooked butternut squash is the equivalent of sawing through cement!
-Goodness me, y’all need the strength of Hercules!
+Honestly, trying to peel and cube up uncooked butternut squash is the equivalent of sawing through cement!
+Goodness, me, y’all need the strength of Hercules!
 If I had just thought of the pumpkin tip first!
 Ugh!
 Save yourself time and energy and just cut it in half and scoop out the seeds and “guts”.

 Set your Instant Pot to Sauté and melt 4 Tablespoons of butter.